 The Five Things to Avoid During Restaurant Technology Implementations

-Jun 14, 2021 food operations management, CrunchTimer spotlight
+Jun 14, 2021 inventory management, CrunchTimer spotlight

 After successfully implementing our operations platform for many of the most admired restaurant operators in the world, we’ve learned a few things about how to improve the roll-out of your new technology investment.
 Along the way, we’ve also discovered common pitfalls and mistakes that can bog down your progress.

 Here are five things you should avoid when executing enterprise-wide technology implementations:

 1. Don’t keep tech implementations a secret.

 Most of the people you work with hate surprises.
 A technology solution often affects the entire enterprise in one way or another - a new operations platform definitely will.

 While the end result will ultimately benefit the whole operation, be proactive and inform people early so there are no bombshells and hard feelings.
 Try to regularly include updates on the implementation's progress using your company’s existing communications such as the corporate email newsletter -- and yes, Zoom calls.

 2. Don’t dilute focus by taking on too many initiatives at once.